Proper handling of used batteries

 The materials in many types of dry cell batteries – including mercury, lithium, cadmium, lead and acids – have the potential to be hazardous wastes.
 If these batteries are burned or landfilled, the heavy metals in them can be released into the environment.

-Many batteries, particularly rechargeable lithium-ion batteries used in many electronics, present a significant risk of fire if they are mishandled or damaged.
+Many batteries, particularly rechargeable lithium-ion batteries used in many electronics, have a significant risk of fire if they are mishandled or damaged.
 For that reason, it is important to handle used batteries properly.

 Safe management of used batteries from households

-Wisconsin has no legal requirements for the disposal of household-generated dry-cell batteries or for household-generated hazardous wastes.
-While households are not required to recycle batteries, putting non-alkaline batteries in the trash or curbside recycling carts/bins can pose a risk to garbage collectors, solid waste transfer stations and landfills because of the potential for the batteries to catch on fire, especially if damaged by equipment.
+While households are not required to recycle batteries, putting non-alkaline batteries in the trash or curbside recycling carts/bins can pose a risk to garbage collectors, recycling facilities, solid waste transfer stations and landfills because of the potential for the batteries to catch on fire, especially if damaged by equipment.